phetsims/collision-lab/doc/implementation-notes.md

 [CollisionLabModel](https://github.com/phetsims/collision-lab/blob/master/js/common/model/CollisionLabModel.js) is the model base class for all screens.
 It is responsible for instantiating sub-models common to all screens.

-[PlayArea](https://github.com/phetsims/collision-lab/blob/master/js/common/model/PlayArea.js) is main viewing box of the Balls.
+[PlayArea](https://github.com/phetsims/collision-lab/blob/master/js/common/model/PlayArea.js) is the main viewing box of the Balls.

 [Ball](https://github.com/phetsims/collision-lab/blob/master/js/common/model/Ball.js) is the model for the Balls that appear in the sim.